Sahdev-rajput/Dynamic-Clock-using-javascript/README.md

-# Dynamic Clock using javscript
+# Dynamic Clock using javascript
 JavaScript can be executed in time-intervals.
 This is called timing events.
 # Timing Events
 The window object allows execution of code at specified time intervals.